arunpersaud/TagOrganizer/README.md

 tags will get assigned to all selected items or, if no items were selected, to the current item (red border).

-To switch between tagging mode and navigation mode use the 'tab' key.

 ### Ordering and deleting tags

 On the left a view of all the tags is available.
 Tags can be